 Lubricate as many moving parts as possible.
 Consider replacing the transmission fluid and lubricating the spark plug cylinders.
 Wipe down the entire engine with a light coat of fogging oil to remove any water and protect your boat’s engine from possible rust, corrosion and water damage.

-One important step during winterization is to remove any algae, barnacles and other gunk on the outside of the hull.
+One important step during boat winterization is to remove any algae, barnacles and other gunk on the outside of the hull.
 Power wash the fiberglass after you get the boat out of the water.
-Dry thoroughly, and then apply a coat of special boat wax to protect the hull while the boat is in storage.
-Wax also deprives any remaining algae of oxygen so, these tiny life forms die before growing into a nuisance.
+Dry thoroughly, and then apply a coat of special boat wax opens in a new window to protect the hull while the boat is in storage.
+Wax also deprives any remaining algae of oxygen, so these tiny life forms die before growing into a nuisance.

 A climate-controlled space represents the best place to store your boat during its idle months.
 This means at a special boat storage space or inside your garage on your own property.
 Climate controls keep the fluids the proper temperature and will prevent any damage caused by the weather.